-PrEP is a medicine that can be taken daily to help reduce your risk of HIV acquisition.
-It contains the active drugs tenofovir/emtricitabine and has been used as a HIV treatment for many years.
-PrEP is different to PEP, in that you take it in advance of sex, rather than afterwards, as an emergency.
+PrEP is a medicine that can be taken before sex to help reduce your risk of HIV acquisition (catching HIV).
+It contains the active drugs tenofovir/emtricitabine.
+These drugs have been used as HIV treatment for many years.
+PrEP is different to PEP, in that you take it in preparation for sex, rather than afterwards as an emergency.

-It is now available on the NHS in England but following the completion of the IMPACT clinical trial.
+It is now available on the NHS in England following the completion of the IMPACT clinical trial.
 It is also available via the NHS in Scotland and via the PrEPARED project in Wales.

 How effective is PrEP?

-The success of PrEP is measured by how well it reduces the risk of acquiring (catching) HIV.
+The success of PrEP is measured by how well it reduces the risk of acquiring HIV.
 A wide range of results have been reported from PrEP studies, with some finding high effectiveness and some finding that PrEP made no difference.

-For men who have sex with men (MSM) the two most significant studies to date (PROUD and IPERGAY) found PrEP reduced your risk by 86%.
+For men who have sex with men (MSM) the two most significant studies to date (PROUD and IPERGAY) found PrEP reduced your acquisition risk by at least 86%.
 Our experience in the clinic is that it is likely to be even more effective than that.